underscoreio/underscoreio/src/html/_drafts/deriving-the-free-monad.md

 ~~~

 in a generic way without giving them any particular meaning.

+The free monoid will wrap an arbitrary type and must itself be a monoid.

 A monoid for some type `A` is defined by: